Search results

 Results From The WOW.Com Content Network

 Although the vast majority of cases of turbulence are harmless, in rare cases cabin crew and passengers on aircraft have been injured when tossed around inside an aircraft cabin during extreme turbulence.
-In a small number of cases, people have been killed and at least one aircraft disintegrated mid-air.
+In a small number of cases, people have been killed and at least two aircraft disintegrated mid-air.

 WHAT IS TURBULENCE?
 Turbulence or pockets of disturbed air can have many causes, most obviously the unstable weather patterns that trigger storms, according to an industry briefing by planemaker ...